Carlo Petrini (scientist)

 Carlo Maria Petrini (Turin, Italy, 6 November 1965) is an Italian scientist and bio-ethicist.
+In June 2026, he was awarded Knight of the Order of Merit of the Italian Republic.

-He is Director of the Bioethics Unit (Unità di Bioetica) and Chair of the National Ethics Committee for clinical trials of Public Research Bodies (EPR) and other Public Bodies at the national level (CEN-NEC) at the Italian National Institute of Health (Istituto Superiore di Sanità, ISS),as well as the President of the National Coordination Center of Ethics Committees(Centro di Coordinamento Nazionale dei Comitati Etici Territoriali).
+He is Director of the Bioethics Unit (Unità di Bioetica) and Chair of the National Ethics Committee for clinical trials of Public Research Bodies (EPR) and other Public Bodies at the national level (CEN-NEC) at the Italian National Institute of Health (Istituto Superiore di Sanità, ISS), as well as the President of the National Coordination Center of Ethics Committees(Centro di Coordinamento Nazionale dei Comitati Etici Territoriali).
 (Decrees of the Minister for Health 19 April 2018, 27 May 2021 and 23 September 2024).
+He also serves as a Corresponding Member of the Pontifical Academy for Life.

 His work focuses on advancing bioethical standards in scientific research, with particular attention to the ethical implications of medical advancements, clinical trials, and data handling.

 Biography

 Petrini studied at the University of Turin where he graduated in 1988 with a degree in Biological Sciences.
-The year after he began at the Istituto Superiore di Sanità (ISS) where he developed an interest in problems tied to ethics in scientific research, in particular in the biomedical ethics.
+The year after, he began at the Istituto Superiore di Sanità (ISS) where he developed an interest in problems tied to ethics in scientific research, in particular in biomedical ethics.

 In 2007 he became Director of the Bioethics Unit at ISS.

-The President of the Council of Ministers appointed Carlo Petrini as member of the National Bioethics Committee.
+The President of the Council of Ministers appointed Carlo Petrini as a member of the National Bioethics Committee.